This post was last updated on 11/22/23.

 - These are flows that have a UI element and require input from users.
 These types of flows are either launched as an action or embedded as an element on a Lightning page.

 - These autolaunched flows launch at a specified time and frequency for each record in a batch, and they run in the background.

 - Run automated tasks with this flow type.
-Autolaunched flows can be invoked from process builder, from within an Apex class, from a set schedule, from record changes, or from platform events.
+Autolaunched flows can be invoked from other flows (subflow), process builder, from within an Apex class, from a set schedule, from record changes, or from platform events.

-- These autolaunched flows run in the background when a record is created, updated, or deleted.
+- These autolaunched flows run in the background either before a record save or after the record is saved when a record is created, updated, or deleted.

-- When a platform event message is received, these autolaunched flows runs in the background.
+- When a platform event message is received, these autolaunched flows run in the background.